Table of Contents

 Parameters

-Item to push to the back of the buffer
+The element to add to the back of the buffer.

 PushFront(T)

-Pushes a new element to the front of the buffer.
-Front()/this[0] will now return this element.
+Adds an element to the front of the circular buffer.

 public void PushFront(T item)